silch/zillionaire/README.md

 - Fonts, sound and splash screens were chosen with the original show in mind

 ## Restrictions
+- The phone joker requires the player or the moderator to manually use a telephone (or pick someone from the audience)
+- The audience joker can be chosen, but it doesn't do anything.
+Votes need to be manually counted and shown to the player/audience.

 ## Requirements
 - Python 3 with Tkinter and pygame